 Commonly Found In…

-Some ingredients on this list may sound harmless, but they are actually dangerous compounds that can produce severe health complications.
-1,4-dioxane is one of these ingredients and it’s found in a wide variety of products.
-You should thoroughly check the label of the products you buy as well as the ones already in your cabinet and pass on products that contain this harsh synthetic chemical.
+Some chemicals on this list may sound harmless, but they are actually dangerous, toxic skin care ingredients that can produce severe complications.
+1,4-Dioxane is one of these bad skin care ingredients and it’s found in a wide variety of cosmetics.7 You can find 1,4-dioxane in polyethylene glycol (PEG).
+Polyethylene glycol is often included in products like cleansers, sunscreens, and moisturizers as an emollient.

 Commonly Found In…